Quantcast

 Letter Basketball

-This is one of my class’s favorite activities.
-I cut copy paper or newsprint paper in half, and write letters on several pieces.
+This is one of my prekinders favorite letter identification activities every year.
+To prepare this game, I cut copy paper or newsprint paper in half, and write letters on several pieces.
 I make enough papers for each child, plus one or two extra.
 I make a line with masking tape on the floor and place the trash can about 4 feet away.
 As each child has a turn, I tell them which letter to find.
 They pick up the letter, crumble the paper into a ball, and stand on the tape to toss it into the trash can.
 If they miss, they get as many chances as needed to get the “ball” in the basket and can move closer if needed.
 We always cheer when they make it in the basket!
 This game could also be played with alphabet bean bags if you have them.

 Candy Letter Match